effusiveperiscope/gsorter/notes.md

-# GenericSorter
+# GSorter
-GenericSorter is designed to be a generic interface for hand-annotation and sorting tasks that can be customized for various data processing uses.
+GSorter is a UI/framework written in PyQt5 for local hand-annotation and hand-sorting tasks.
+It is primarily focused on picking top1 from alternatives.

 # Conceptual model
+Data in GSorter is structured in the following hierarchy:

-Project > Groups > Rows > Items > Fields
+`Project > Groups > Comparisons > Items`

-Each project represents a set of groups, the data for which will be saved and exported together.
-It is the "save-unit".
+* A *project* is a "save-unit".
+Each project contains one or more trees of nameable groups, the data for which will be saved and exported together.
-Each group represents a set of items that you want the annotator to handle in batches.
+* Each *group* may contain other groups or may contain a set of *comparisons* that you want the hand-annotator to handle in one go.
-	Only one group may be open at a time.
+	- Only one group may be open at a time.
-	A single add_data call creates a single group.
+	- Certain data operations (forward broadcast, all-broadcast) may operate over a single group.
+	- Future data operations may rely on groups as units.
+For example, merges may be performed over groups.
+	- An example usage of groups may be to distribute the same project file to all hand-annotators, but instruct each to only work on a subset of groups.
-Each row represents a comparison of items OR a single item to be annotated by hand.
+* Each *comparison* represents a collection of one or more items to be compared among each other.
-	Only one row may be open at a time.
+	- Only one comparison may be open at a time.
-Each field is a single field that can be either annotated or selected from alternatives.
-	Multiple fields may be visible per item.

-# Example model specifications
-Multifile into one group, each file is to be processed into one or more items Mirror hierarchy of files
+	- The final objective of the sorter is to produce a single output per comparison.
+* *Items* are the smallest unit in this hierarchy, containing the data to be annotated/compared.
+	- In comparison tasks, each item is an alternative to be compared.
+	- Items shall be given a "comparison ID" on creation; different items with the same comparison ID within the same group will be compared to each other.
+	- The most recent updates to item data are timestamped.
+This allows for simple merges to be performed between two project files based on modification timestamp.

+## Fields
+Fields are 'rules' that tell the sorter how to display values from an item's data dictionary; without a defined Field, no data from an associated item key will be displayed.

+## Timestamping
+GSorter uses `ntplib` to obtain timestamps.
+These timestamps are not intended to be exhaustively accurate or as robust as a true CRDT (since NTP allows for some variation), but should be
+ "precise" enough to account for merges between project files where different groups were handled by different annotators.

 # Interface
-- I want to browse through groups through a hierarchical interface, opening up an effective 'sub-project' for each one.
+- I want to bcomparisonse through groups through a hierarchical interface, opening up an effective 'sub-project' for each one.
 - Within each group I want to be able to easily navigate back and forth between items and visualize what item I am on using a list interface